Getting Started with FDCAN Normal Mode on STM32

 So all the messages coming from the ID 0x11 will be passed through the filter and get stored in the RXFIFO1.

-This section breaks down the essential code, explaining how each configuration step initializes the FDCAN peripheral for normal operation.
+This section breaks down the essential code, explaining how each configuration step uses the FDCAN peripheral for normal operation.

 Understanding HAL_FDCAN Functions in STM32